cherylws/johndmulhausen.github.io/documentation/unreal/latest/concepts/unreal-mbfr.md

 ---
-title: Oculus Rift: Mask-Based Foveated Rendering
+title: "Oculus Rift: Mask-Based Foveated Rendering"
 ---
 Oculus Rift supports Mask-Based Foveated Rendering (MBFR) which enables the edges of the eye buffers to be rendered at a lower resolution than the center portion of the eye buffers, based on a superimposed mask.

 ## Overview